Cocaine Abuse is a Growing Concern

-Cocaine abuse was once a nationwide drug epidemic back in the early 1980’s.
-Large shipments of cocaine were being smuggled into the U.S. from South America and quickly became a party drug.
-It also started a movement to address addiction in the U.S. with programs like D.A.R.E and “Just Say No."
+Cocaine abuse was a nationwide drug epidemic back in the early 1980’s.
+Large shipments of cocaine were being smuggled into the U.S. from South America and cocaine quickly became a party drug.
+It also started a movement to address addiction in the U.S. with programs such as D.A.R.E and “Just Say No."

-Lawmakers created stiff criminal penalties to answer the rising problem of cocaine abuse and addiction to other substances.
-Also, the society impact of the 80's cocaine abuse can still be felt today, but is not nearly as publicized due to the emergence of deadly opioids like heroin and fentanyl.
-Cocaine addiction is still very widespread in the United States and has grown again in the last several years.
+Lawmakers created stiff criminal penalties to answer for cocaine abuse and abuse of other substances.
+The societal impact of cocaine abuse in the 80's can still be felt today, but is not nearly as publicized due to the emergence of deadly opioids like heroin and fentanyl.
+Cocaine addiction is still very widespread in the United States, and has risen again in the last several years.
 In fact, cocaine abuse has figured prominently in the 2019 increase in drug overdose deaths.